 In case you are wondering, these are tuna buns in the shape of fish!
 Surely they look like puffers than a regular fish.
 How would I have known that they would all lose their tails during proofing :(

 Inspiration for these cuties came from a book I recently borrowed from the neighbourhood library.
 Nowadays I no longer purchase a new cookbook for the sake of 2 or 3 recipes inside.
-At the risk of sounding cheap, I like to check out a library copy first to determine if it’s worth buying.
+At the risk of sounding cheap, I usually check out a library copy beforehand to determine whether a book is worth buying.

 Last week, while I was browsing in my favourite section in Kinnokuniya Orchard, I came across a woman who had an array of cookbooks laid out on a table before her.
 In doing so she managed to cover most of the New Arrivals that were occupying the table in the first place.
 Oblivious to incredulous stares from shoppers around her, she fervently copied recipe after recipe from the cookbooks onto a writing pad.
 And as if that wasn't despicable enough, she started to dictate (quite loudly, if I may add) to a friend using her mobile phone!

-It makes me feel kinda relief to know there’s a cheaper someone out there.
+I'm kinda relieved to know there’s a cheaper someone out there. :)

 I've been dying to spin my new toy since it was delivered last week.
 The KA works like a dream when it comes to kneading bread dough.